Algis Jurgis Kundrotas: Background

 He was married to Bronislava (Tamašauskaitė) Kundrotienė, who graduated from the Pedagogical Institute in Vilnius.
-They gave birth to 3 children; daughters Monika Granja (1974), Agne Johannessen (1977), and a son Benas Kundrotas (1978).
+She gave birth to 3 children; daughters Monika Granja (born 1974), Agne Johannessen (born 1977), and a son Benas Kundrotas (born 1978).
+Kundrotas died on 6 May 2026, at the age of 75.

 Career

 From 1980 to 2015, Kundrotas worked at the Semiconductor Physics Institute.
 (Note: The Semiconductor Physics Institute (abbreviated as PFI) was a Lithuanian research institute that operated from 1967 to 2010, conducting research and experimental development in the fields of physics, electronics, materials science, high technology and primary metrology.
 It participated in joint projects with Lithuanian enterprises and supported the development of the high-tech industry.
 In 2010, the institution was merged with the Institute of Physics and Chemistry to form the Centre for Physical and Technological Sciences.)
 From 1980 to 1986, he was a Junior Research Associate and from 198 to 1987, a Research Associate.
 He became a Senior Research Associate from 1987 to 2000.
-In 2001, he was appointed as Chief Researcher, a position he held until 2010.
+In 2001, he was appointed Chief Researcher, a position he held until 2010.
 From 2010 until the end of his career in 2015, Kundrotas was a Senior Researcher at the Semiconductor Physics Institute of Center for Physical Sciences and Technology (FTMC).

-He started his university teaching career as a university professor in 2002 at Gediminas Technical University in Vilnius, Lithuania, where he was employed at the Physics Department from 2002 to 2015.
+Kundrotas started his university teaching career as a university professor in 2002 at Gediminas Technical University in Vilnius, Lithuania, where he was employed at the Physics Department from 2002 to 2015.
 He lectured in the field of mathematical modelling of physical processes for Master's students.
 From 2009, he was Certificated Professor of physical sciences of the Vilnius Gediminas' Technical University.
 After finishing his professional scientific career in 2015, he has also been working as an independent scientific researcher with main scientific field in physics of semiconductors and semiconductor nanostructures.

 Awards

-In 2000, He was awarded the Lithuanian National Award in Science.
-In March 2001, he was awarded along Professor Adolf Dargis and Dr. Neria Žurauskienė the National Award for Merit in Physical Sciences for the year 2000 for the series of papers Shock and Tunnel Ionization in Semiconductors.
+In 2000, he was awarded the Lithuanian National Award in Science.
+In March 2001, he was awarded along with Professor Adolf Dargis and Dr. Neria Žurauskienė the National Award for Merit in Physical Sciences for the year 2000 for the series of papers Shock and Tunnel Ionization in Semiconductors.